rrobinlee/fcstmetrics/README.md

 # fcstmetrics

 A Python library for time series diagnostics, such as exploratory data analysis, statistical tests, and residual analysis.
-Consolidated items from previous college projects and assignments into a reusable framework.
+Consolidated frequently-used items from previous university projects into a single framework.

 ```
 fcstmetrics/